 Women are kind of seen as caregivers.
 And not just for parents, but for their husbands and children and even in certain cases grandparents.

-Many of these women may take out time away from the workplace and stake their careers.
+Many of these women may take time away from the workplace and stake their careers.
 Some women might even end up in poverty when they are older as all the years of caregiving affect them financially.

 Pamela also emphasizes that many men also contribute towards caregiving and they seem to be more task-oriented.
 Men see caregiving as more of a project while women focus more on the nurturing and emotional aspects.
 When both can contribute to caregiving, it can be highly beneficial.
 But, every 1 caregiver out of 3 takes up this responsibility alone.